Get updates & free travel guides – Subscribe here

 Vancouver Travel Seasons

 - High Season (June through August): The summer months are the most popular for visiting Vancouver, due to the warmer weather, festivals and opportunities for practically endless outdoor activities.
 If you go during this time, expect bigger crowds and higher accommodation rates along with mostly sunny skies, especially in July and August.
 You’ll also need to book your room well in advance as hotels fill quickly.
-While this season does have its downside, it’s usually a very lovely time to be in Vancouver.
+While this season does have its downside, it’s usually an awesome time to be in Vancouver.
+Book the Best Family Hotels in Vancouver far in advance.

 - Shoulder Season (April and May): Spring may be the very best time to be in Vancouver, when the city typically enjoys mild, pleasant weather with a mix of sunny and wet days, though the rain usually isn’t enough to put a damper on outdoor plans.
 As the temperatures rise, the flowers begin to bloom, and this is a great time to score better bargains on hotel rooms, before the summer tourists and cruisers begin to flood in.